duleorlovic/blog/_posts/2016-02-21-zoneminder-security-server-raspberry-pi-home-automation.markdown

 To eliminate camera glitches, you can set in tab Source -> Monitor -> Buffers -> Alarm Frame Count to 2.

+To eliminate false alarm when half of the image is triggered than use *Max Alarmed Area* to 50% or less.

+Also you can set Preclusive zone so if sun or ir light triggers alarm on preclusive zone it will disable alarm in active zone.

 Also you are using old camera in snapshot mode, zoneminder is pulling for new images, you should limit Analysis FPS, Maximum FPS, and Alarm Maximum FPS in Source -> Monitor -> General tab

 You can see stats by clicking Frames -> last column is Score (on stills you can see only score on hover).
 For example:

 |Zone|Pixel Diff|Alarm Px|Filter Px|Blob Px|Blobs|Blob Sizes|Alarm Limits|Score|
 |All|67|437 (5%)|97629 (5%)|96123 (5%)|1|96123 (5%)|813,0-1306,269|5|